 You have spent your hard-earned money to acquire those power tools, and of course, you’ll want to protect your investment.
-You want to make those tools last and the least you could do to practice some maintenance habits that can be applied on a daily basis.
+You want to make those tools last and the least you could do is practice some maintenance habits that can be applied on a daily basis.

 Cool Down Motor and Tools

 Working on your power drill continuously for a long period of time without stopping can put great stress on the motor and can cause it to overheat.
-This happens when working on difficult materials like drilling through masonry and very hardwood.
+This happens when working on difficult materials like drilling through masonry and very hard wood.
 Next time, if your tool is getting too hot, give it a break until it cools down.
 This saves your power drill from wearing out or your parts will wear out.

 Power Tools Should Be Cleaned